“It’s going to be like an interstate highway in a rush hour in a snowstorm with everyone driving much too fast.”

 The DARC opportunity

-DARC’s main focus will be tracking satellites, debris, and other objects in this vast region of space known as geosynchronous orbit.
-This is a huge area encompassing the space surrounding Earth up to 37,000-some kilometers in altitude.
-Here’s how the US Assistant Secretary of Defense for Space Policy, Dr. John Plumb, described it:
+DARC’s main focus will be tracking satellites, debris, and other objects in geosynchronous orbit, a vast region encompassing the space surrounding Earth up to roughly 37,000 kilometers in altitude.
+Here’s how US Assistant Secretary of Defense for Space Policy Dr. John Plumb described it:

 DARC will offer higher sensitivity, better accuracy, and more agile tracking than other space awareness efforts.
-While it may be tempting for AUKUS to keep DARC’s space intelligence close to the vest as a military capability, there may be more to gain for AUKUS, and indeed the world, by making it publicly available through Public Space Awareness.
+It may be tempting for AUKUS to keep DARC’s space intelligence close to the vest as a military capability.
+But there’s more to gain, for AUKUS and the world, by making it publicly available through Public Space Awareness.

-Instead of viewing DARC through the lens of conventional military prowess, AUKUS could look at it as an incredible opportunity for information statecraft.
-Just imagine the power and possibility of an AUKUS-controlled feed for global Public Space Awareness.
+Instead of viewing DARC through the lens of conventional military prowess, AUKUS could treat it as an opportunity for information statecraft.
+Imagine the power and possibility of an AUKUS-controlled feed for global Public Space Awareness.

 Benefits of shared surveillance of the space commons

-With space traffic growing exponentially, a shared API and information resource would lay the foundation for a global system for space traffic management, putting AUKUS at the center of this.
-By powering Public Space Awareness, AUKUS would not only have the ability track satellites and other objects in space, it could control the infrastructure that coordinates that activity in the first place.
+With space traffic growing exponentially, a shared API and information resource would lay the foundation for a global system of space traffic management, with AUKUS at the center.
+By powering Public Space Awareness, AUKUS wouldn’t just track satellites and other objects in space.
+It would control the infrastructure that coordinates that activity in the first place.

 Public Space Awareness would also create accountability and deterrence for space debris and other bad actions.
-When Russia launched an anti-satellite missile test in November 2021, there wasn’t much awareness around the massive debris that was created.
+When Russia launched an anti-satellite missile test in November 2021, there wasn’t much awareness of the massive debris it created.
 The public had to read about it secondhand and rely on experts.
-Plus, there were no major enforcement mechanisms other than finger wagging.
-Russia basically got away with it.
+There were no major enforcement mechanisms beyond finger-wagging.
+Russia got away with it.

-But with Public Space Awareness and a “Google Earth for Space,” the public could track events like this.
-They could see the massive debris creation with their own eyes, so to speak.
+With Public Space Awareness and a “Google Earth for Space,” the public could track events like this.
+They could see the debris creation with their own eyes.
 NGOs and environmental lawyers could capture evidence.
-The global court of public opinion would shift more aggressively against the perpetrator, which creates its own kind of enforcement and deterrence.
+The global court of public opinion would shift more aggressively against the perpetrator, creating its own form of enforcement and deterrence.

-In the absence of stronger enforcement mechanisms of the Outer Space Treaty, providing shared surveillance of the commons is a way to positively shift behaviors.
-It is a vehicle for what Nobel Prize winning economist Elinor Ostrom refers to as polycentric governance.3 This is the idea of collectively governing a ‘commons’ like geosynchronous space through multiple decentralized actors.
-Thus, Public Space Awareness could contribute to overall space governance and help enhance regulatory compliance, and AUKUS could be at the center of this.
+In the absence of stronger enforcement mechanisms under the Outer Space Treaty, shared surveillance of the commons is a way to shift behavior.
+It’s a vehicle for what Nobel Prize–winning economist Elinor Ostrom called polycentric governance: collectively governing a commons, like geosynchronous space, through multiple decentralized actors.
+Public Space Awareness could enhance regulatory compliance and overall space governance, with AUKUS at the center.

-It is impossible to imagine all of the benefits of AUKUS-powered Public Space Awareness, but one can imagine a few.
-For example, Public Space Awareness could be used for astronomical research, helping people discover new wonders in space.
-It could be used for mining exploration to find new sources of strategic resources.
-It could be used for environmental monitoring too.
-Imagine the educational benefits of Public Space Awareness — the virtual field trips students could take to different parts of space and the imagination this would inspire.
+It’s impossible to imagine all the benefits of AUKUS-powered Public Space Awareness, but a few stand out.
+It could be used for astronomical research, helping people discover new wonders in space.
+It could support mining exploration to find new sources of strategic resources.
+It could aid environmental monitoring.
+And imagine the educational benefits: the virtual field trips students could take to different parts of space, and the imagination that would inspire.

 Lessons from Google Earth

-Before Google Earth publicly launched in June 2005, it would have been difficult to imagine how much impact it would have.4 And yet most of us now intuitively recognize its value and utility, which have been overwhelmingly positive.
-Google Earth has been used to track genocide in Sudan, monitor border disputes in Georgia and Russia, and assist relief and rescue operations during Hurricane Katrina and other natural disasters.
-Many of us have used Google Earth first hand to scope out real estate, our streets or hometowns, or some far off place.
+Before Google Earth launched publicly in June 2005, it would have been hard to imagine its impact.
+Most of us now intuitively recognize its value and utility, which have been overwhelmingly positive.
+Google Earth has been used to track genocide in Sudan, monitor border disputes between Georgia and Russia, and assist relief and rescue operations during Hurricane Katrina and other natural disasters.
+Many of us have used it firsthand to scope out real estate, our streets or hometowns, or some far-off place.

 A power move toward scalable space governance

 AUKUS can bring a similar level of openness and transparency to the space domain.
-Public Space Awareness would help bring order to space traffic, accountability to debris, and visibility to all objects and actions in space.
-The chaotic interstate that McDowell described could become orderly Autobahns, allowing us to accelerate space exploration for the benefit of humanity.
+Public Space Awareness would bring order to space traffic, accountability to debris, and visibility to all objects and actions in space.
+The chaotic interstate McDowell described could become an orderly Autobahn, letting us accelerate space exploration for the benefit of humanity.